 In war, Coeur d'Alene men fired their bows or fought with spears.

-Here is a website with American Indian weapon pictures and information.
+Here is a website with Native weapon pictures and information.

 What are Coeur d'Alene arts and crafts like?

 Coeur d'Alene artists are known for their coil baskets and

 woodworking.
 Here is a website with some photographs of